Empanada Rápida de Atún

 - 05

-Unroll one sheet of puff pastry onto a parchment-lined baking sheet and spread the cooled tuna filling evenly over it, leaving a strict 1-inch bare border around all edges.
+Unroll one piece of puff pastry onto the prepared baking sheet.
+Spread the cooled tuna filling evenly over the dough, leaving a strict 1-inch border around all edges, then drape the second piece of pastry over the top.

 - 06

-Drape the second sheet of pastry over the top, roll the bottom edge up and over the top edge, and firmly twist and crimp to seal.
-Cut a dime-sized hole in the dead center of the top crust to act as a chimney, allowing steam to escape so the bottom crust doesn't become a soggy mess.
+Fold the bottom edge of the pastry up and over the top edge, pinching and twisting tightly to create a braided seal, or crimp firmly with a fork.
+Using a sharp knife, cut a dime-sized hole in the dead center of the top crust to allow steam to escape so the bottom stays crisp.

 - 07

-Whisk one tablespoon of the reserved vegetable oil into the beaten raw egg and brush this mixture entirely over the pastry.
-Bake at 400°F for 30 to 35 minutes until puffed, deeply golden brown, and crisp.
+Whisk 1 tablespoon of the reserved orange vegetable oil into the beaten egg.
+Brush this wash over the entire surface and crimped edges of the empanada.
+Bake for 30 to 35 minutes until the pastry is puffed, deeply golden brown, and crisp.
+Let cool for 15 minutes before slicing into large squares.

 Notes